Founded in 1903 as a Congregational church, this congregation has had a ministry presence in Clear Lake and beyond for over 100 years.

 Throughout the 1960’s, 70’s and 80’s, the church had both good and trying times.
 In times of faith and unity the congregation grew in love and numbers of people.
 In the early 1970’s, the congregation banded together to build our present sanctuary and in the early 1980’s our present Christian education wing.
 By 1991, these were all paid for the church was able to burn the final mortgage on the facility.

 During the 1990s the church experienced a slow but steady numerical growth.
 During this time the church began to call student interns to work with its children and youth.

 Pastor Tim Hedberg became pastor in January of 2000.
 Since his coming the church has emphasized a strong personal commitment to Jesus demonstrated in tangible ways to those within and outside of the church.
 Members of the church have been encouraged to pursue their God-given talents so that the church can become an increasing presence of the Lord in the Clear Lake community.
 The church has a vital food basket ministry and has added numerous other “Bear Fruit” ministries that bless many throughout our community.
 Pastor Tim moved to a new position within the Covenant Conference in February 2016.
-We have been blessed with our current Interim, Pastor Bill Goodwin.
-We are in the process of seeking a new full time Pastor.
+In September 2017 we were excited to receive Nick Pringle as our new full time pastor.